vibhaprathik/technical-content-portfolio/docs/erp-system-overview.md

 - change records
 - validation documents
 - reporting guidance
+## Why this matters

+Most people use ERP systems daily without fully understanding how data flows behind the scenes.
+This overview simplifies that complexity.
 ## Conclusion

 ERP systems are not just software platforms.
 They are operational frameworks that connect multiple business functions.
 Clear technical documentation is essential to help teams use them effectively and consistently.